tarehart/kurts-musings/src/pages/essays/2023-07-06-parenting-playbook.md

 “Yeah, but I want to go to McDonalds.”

-“Well, if I rushed home from work to make dinner for us, and you and Mom went to McDonalds instead, I know I’d be angry, maybe even a little hurt.
+“Well, if I rushed home from work to make dinner for us, and you and Mom went to McDonalds instead, I know I’d be pretty upset, maybe even a little hurt.
 Let’s not do that to her.”

 “Maybe next week?”